Skip to Content

 The Tour de Mont Blanc Diaries Day 1 – Champex Lac to Ferret and a walk in the woods

-My jacket and walking trousers were provided* by outdoor clothing specialist, Ellis Brigham who have a wide range of mountain clothing and walking gear you might need for a trek on the mountains, which are available both through their website and UK stores.
+My jacket and walking trousers were provided* by outdoor clothing specialist, Ellis Brigham.
+They offer a wide range of waterproof jackets, trousers and other walking gear you might need for a trek on the mountains.
+Items are available both through their website and UK stores.

 * More info on my policies page